 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-United States Postal Service's score of 11 is lower than 77% of the industry.
+United States Postal Service's score of 14 is higher than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, the United States Postal Service (USPS) reported total greenhouse gas emissions of approximately 3,870,000,000 kg CO2e, which includes Scope 1 emissions of about 2,397,727,000 kg CO2e, Scope 2 emissions of around 1,553,928,000 kg CO2e, and Scope 3 emissions totalling approximately 2,230,000,000 kg CO2e.
+In 2022, the United States Postal Service (USPS) reported total greenhouse gas emissions of approximately 3,870,000,000 kg CO2e, which includes Scope 1 emissions of about 2,396,727,000 kg CO2e, Scope 2 emissions of around 1,553,928,000 kg CO2e, and Scope 3 emissions totalling approximately 2,230,000,000 kg CO2e.
+This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
 USPS has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by 25% from fiscal year 2019 levels by 2030.
-Additionally, the organisation plans to achieve a 40% reduction in greenhouse gas emissions across its operations by the same year.
-This will be accomplished through strategies such as transitioning freight from air to ground transportation, optimising delivery routes, and procuring reduced-emission and zero-emission vehicles.
-These initiatives reflect USPS's commitment to sustainability and its proactive approach to addressing climate change, aligning with industry standards for emissions reduction.
+Additionally, the organisation has pledged to cut its Scope 1 and 2 greenhouse gas emissions by 40% and Scope 3 emissions by 20% by the same year.
+These targets demonstrate USPS's commitment to sustainability and reducing its carbon footprint.
+The emissions data and reduction targets are sourced directly from the United States Postal Service, with no cascaded data from parent organisations.
+The USPS continues to focus on enhancing its sustainability practices as part of its corporate social responsibility initiatives.

 Access structured emissions data, company-specific emission factors, and source documents